 - at night, carry a white light easily visible to approaching vessels.
 Ideally this is a light on a pole that is behind and above your head.
 It can be mounted on the kayak or the back of your PFD.

-- stay with your vessel if you fall out.
-A vessel is a lot easier to spot than a swimmer.
+- stay with your boat if you fall out.
+A kayak or paddle board is a lot easier to spot than a swimmer.

 How many people can I carry?